 A return British Airways Club Europe flight would set you back 15,500 air miles (with £50 in taxes) or 8,000 air miles in economy (with £35 in taxes) so let’s focus on the easiest way to accumulate this many air miles.

-There are a number of ways to earn air miles with the two main methods through either spending on credit cards or alternatively from flying with British Airways.
+There are a number of ways to earn air miles.
+The two main methods are through spending on credit cards or alternatively from flying with British Airways.

 If you were to just rely upon the points you’ve received from flying you’d need to take between 8-64 economy flights between London City and Edinburgh depending on what status you had with the British Airways Executive Club.
-This rules out this option for me and most people so let’s focus on the easier alternative – credit cards.
+This rules out this option for me, as it does for most people, so let’s focus on the easier alternative – credit cards.

-With credit card companies such as American Express seeking to expand their customer base, the sign up bonuses that some of these cards companies offer can be incredibly generous.
-By far the best in the market at the moment is the free for 12 months American Express Gold Card – reviewed in full here.
+With credit card companies such as American Express seeking to expand their customer base, the sign-up bonuses that some of these card companies offer can be incredibly generous.
+By far the best in the market at the moment is the (free for 12 months) American Express Gold Card – reviewed in full here.
 As a quick summary the main benefits of the card are as follows:

 - 2 free lounge passes.
-These can be used with any lounge club venue.
+These can be used at any Lounge Club venue.

 - 1 point for every pound you spend.

-On the basis you sign up through the link to receive the 22,000 and spent £2,000 on the card you’ll have a total of 24,000 points – more than enough for a return Club Europe BA flight.
-In the instance above the saving I made of £511.34 was covered by just signing up to the Amex Gold Card – a staggering perk for a free card.
+On the basis you sign up through the link to receive the 12,000 and spent £3,000 on the card you’ll have a total of 15,000 points – more than enough for a return Club Europe BA flight.
+In the instance above, the saving I made of £511.34 was covered by just signing up to the Amex Gold Card – a staggering perk for a free card.
 As such it’s voted my number one credit card.